 We also conducted a survey-based experiment with 1,034 U.S. adults.
 In this study, participants were shown a list of headlines and asked to indicate which corresponding story they would most like to read.
+Each list of headlines contained a solution headline and three unrelated headlines.
+We experimentally varied the attributes of the solution headline.
 This study allowed us to analyze what attributes of solutions headlines heighten or diminish user interest.

 The following results stand out: